 In my opinion this is a card that a vast majority of consumers would benefit from having, since the average person isn’t earning two cents back for every dollar they spend.

-As of today (September 22, 2019) it’s possible to convert Citi Double Cash rewards into Citi ThankYou points.
-This means you’ll be able to pool rewards earned on the Citi Double Cash with rewards earned on cards like the Citi Premier℠ Card, Citi Prestige® Card, and Citi Rewards+℠ Card.
+With this development it’s possible to convert Citi Double Cash rewards into Citi ThankYou points.
+This means you’re able to pool rewards earned on the Citi Double Cash with rewards earned on cards like the Citi Premier℠ Card, Citi Prestige® Card, and Citi Rewards+℠ Card (review).

 Those who want to earn cash back as before can continue to do so — this is just intended to be an additional redemption option.

-- Points transfer at a ratio of $1 in cash rewards to 100 ThankYou points (in other words, each cent of rewards can be converted into one ThankYou point)
+- Rewards transfer at a ratio of $1 in cash rewards to 100 ThankYou points (in other words, each cent of rewards can be converted into one ThankYou point)

 - You need to convert at least $1 worth of rewards, and there are no maximums